WAGO/vscode-server/settings/user.md

 # User

-Default VS-Code will download the server to the user-directory belonging to this user launching it.
-This means also extensions bits will be downloaded to the same user space.
+Default VS-Code will download the server to the directory belonging to user launching it.
 If we use a memory card we can extend the space creating a symlink from default VS-Code directory to the new directory on the memory card:

 ```
 // Log in as root